Exact Hull Reformulation for Quadratically Constrained Generalized Disjunctive Programs: GDP to MINLP Reformulation Strategies

 \subsection{Hull Reformulation}

-The Hull Reformulation offers tighter continuous relaxations and stronger lower bounds for GDP problems compared to other common approaches, such as Big-M. The Hull Reformulation ensures that the continuous relaxation of each disjunction in the resulting MINLP corresponds exactly to the convex hull of all disjuncts in a disjunction, provided the constraints within disjunctions are convex \cite{grossmannGeneralizedConvexDisjunctive2003,bernalneiraConvexMixedIntegerNonlinear2024, kronqvistStepsIntermediateRelaxations2021}.
+The Hull Reformulation (HR) provides tighter continuous relaxations and stronger lower bounds for GDP problems than other common approaches, such as Big-M. HR ensures that the continuous relaxation of each disjunction in the resulting MINLP corresponds exactly to the convex hull of all disjuncts in a disjunction, provided the constraints within disjunctions are convex \cite{grossmannGeneralizedConvexDisjunctive2003,bernalneiraConvexMixedintegerNonlinear2024, kronqvistStepsIntermediateRelaxations2021}.